 -Practicum/Internship requirements: If you are applying for the Interpreter Intern program to fulfill requirements for an interpreting degree requirements or other similar program, please submit a copy of the requirements for your program with your application.

--Work Sample: Please post an 8-10 minute sample of your ASL-to-English interpreting and an 8-10 minute sample of your English-to-ASL interpreting on Youtube.com, and send the links to firstname.lastname@example.org.
+-Work Samples: Please post an 8-10 minute sample of your ASL-to-English interpreting and an 8-10 minute sample of your English-to-ASL interpreting on Youtube.com, and send the links to email@example.com.
 (Be sure to set the videos as available only to someone who has the link unless you want anyone to be able to view your videos!)
 Type “Interpreter Intern Work Samples: (Your Name)” in the subject line of your email.
 Videos chosen for the work samples may be taken from assignments for interpreter training classes, but should provide an accurate depiction of the applicant’s cold interpreting skills.